mgit3/ZSHrc/README.md

 -From the dataset, I produce an interactive graph about my upload and download rate using the Plotly(Python module).

--Then, I share the graph on the internet through the S3(AWS Simple Cloud Storage) using the boto3(Python module). output >>> http://roberto-server.s3.amazonaws.com/graph.html
+-Then, I share the graph on the internet through the S3(AWS Simple Cloud Storage) using the boto3(Python module).
+Output: http://roberto-server.s3.amazonaws.com/graph.html

 -Finally, I made a dashboard('dash_plotly.py') using Dash and Plotly(Python modules).
 In this dashboard, I presented statistical information about the Download and Upload internet speed such as the maximum, minimum, median, and standard deviation rate.